-She has a special interest in women’s health as well as stress management and mental health.
+Dr. Stephanie loves to work with you to balance your hormones, heal your gut and clear your skin.
 She works with patients to achieve optimal health by offering individualized treatment plans to maximize health and well-being.
 Stephanie is licensed with the The College of Naturopaths of Ontario.

 Dr. Stephanie’s Schedule

 Tuesdays 8am-12pm / 3pm-7pm

 Registered Social Worker, Psychotherapist